 Instant digital download in ePub form.

-Where the River Rises is a warm-hearted, engaging book for the whole family to enjoy.
-The fourth and final book in the multi-award-winning series, The Barn Chronicles, it invites readers to join the Boom family in another year of homesteading in rural New Zealand.
+Where the Crickets Sing by Rosie Boom is a warm-hearted, engaging book for the whole family to enjoy.
+The third book in the multi-award-winning series, The Barn Chronicles, it invites readers to join the Boom family in another year of homesteading in rural New Zealand.

 It’s exciting to know that families all over the world are enjoying reading together about the fun and adventures we’ve enjoyed as a family on our piece of land, living in our barn.